Putting the electricity back on when it has ‘tripped’ off

 - If there is a problem with a light, keep it switched off (put some tape over the switch) and contact us immediately.

 Some of the most common reasons which might cause a trip switch to operate:

 - There are too many fittings or appliances on a circuit and it has been overloaded

 - An appliance is faulty or has not been used correctly, for example a kettle has been overfilled or a toaster not cleaned of crumbs

 - A power lead to an appliance, such as a TV or hair drier, is damaged, loose or badly connected

 - Water has leaked into a circuit or spilt onto a plug

 - There is a problem with your immersion heater.

 To reset a trip switch:

-- Check which switches or buttons have tripped to the OFF position and which rooms (circuit) have been affected
+- Check which switches or buttons have tripped to the OFF position and which rooms have been affected.

-- Then put the trip switch or buttons back to the ON position
+- Put the trip switch or buttons back to the ON position.

-- Plug in the appliances one at a time until the trip goes again.
+- Plug on the appliances one at a time until the trip goes again.
 The last one you plugged in will be the faulty appliance.
-Do not use adaptors when testing appliances
+Do not use adaptors when testing appliances.

 - Do not carry on resetting the trip switch if it keeps tripping off.
 Please contact us.